magentabusiness/magentabusiness.github.io/docs/pe/edge/user-guide/integrations/tcp.md

 send-downlink-message-binary-tcp,Binary payload,shell,resources/downlink-tcp/downlink-message-binary-tcp.sh,/docs/pe/edge/user-guide/resources/downlink-tcp/downlink-message-binary-tcp.sh{% endcapture %}
 {% include tabs.html %}

-An example of the message sent to the device and the response from **ThingsBoard Edge** in the terminal:
+An example of the message sent to the device and the response from **IoT Hub Edge** in the terminal:

 {% include images-gallery.html imageCollection="downlinkTerminal" %}